VisEval: A Benchmark for Data Visualization in the Era of Large Language Models

 \subsection{Natural Language to Visualization Generation}

-Over the years, natural language has proven to be an efficient way of specifying data visualization~\cite{kavaz2023chatbot,zhang2023natural}.
+Over the years, natural language has proven to be an efficient way of specifying visualization~\cite{kavaz2023chatbot,zhang2023natural}.
 Traditional methods ~\cite{gao2015datatone,yu2019flowsense,narechania2020nl4dv} utilized semantic or lexical parsing techniques to infer user intent and then return appropriate visualizations.
 Recently, deep learning-based methods have further advanced the development of methods~\cite{luo2021natural,song2022rgvisnet} for translating natural language into visualizations.
-For example, ncNet~\cite{luo2021natural} employed a sequence-to-sequence model to convert queries into custom visualization grammar.
-Despite notable enhancements achieved in NL2VIS task performance, limitations persist in generalization, primarily due to constraints in predefined rules or datasets.
+Despite notable enhancements achieved in NL2VIS task, limitations persist in generalization, primarily due to constraints in predefined rules or datasets.